MikeBishop/http-misc-extensions/draft-bishop-httpbis-sni-altsvc.md

 `host` is defined in Section 3.2.2 of {{!RFC3986}}.

 When processing such an alternative, clients SHOULD present the hostname given in the `sni` parameter in the SNI extension during the TLS handshake.
-The client MAY choose not to validate the certificate in the handshake for authenticity according to {{!RFC2818}}, but MUST NOT make requests to any origin corresponding to this certificate unless the certificate has been successfully validated.
+If the resulting certificate is also for the origin which published the alternative service, the client MUST validate the certificate in the handshake for authenticity according to {{!RFC2818}}.

-Immediately upon connecting, the client SHOULD send a `CERTIFICATE_REQUEST` frame including an SNI extension indicating the origin which published the alternative service.
+Otherwise, the client MAY choose not to validate the certificate, but MUST NOT make requests to any origin corresponding to this certificate unless the certificate has been successfully validated.
+In this case, the client SHOULD send a `CERTIFICATE_REQUEST` frame including an SNI extension indicating the origin which published the alternative service immediately upon connecting.
 If no corresponding `CERTIFICATE` frame is presented by the server after a reasonable timeout, or if the server's SETTINGS frame does not include the `SETTINGS_HTTP_CERT_AUTH` setting, the client MUST consider the alternative connection to have failed.

 # Security Considerations